ivangfr/springboot-graphql-databases/README.md

      }
      ```

-  5. Update book title and return its id and new title
+  5. Update book title and return its id and new title:
      ```
      mutation {
        updateBook(bookId: 1, bookInput: {title: "Getting Started With Roo 2"}) {